-Compare Free Bets, Bonuses & Betting Offers from Best Bookies
+Free Bets, Betting Offers & Welcome Bonuses from Best Bookies

-If you bet at least £/€5+ with Coral Bookies for your first wager (at odds of 1/2 or greater) then you will receive a £/€20 free bet.
-That is actually a fairly good sign-up incentive because you can get 4 x the size of your stake as a bonus.
+If you bet at least £/€5+ with Coral Bookies for your first wager (then you will receive a £/€20 free bet.
+That is actually one of the best sign-up incentives because you can get four times the size of your stake as a bonus.
+So while the headline twenty pounds figure is not the biggest out there, it only takes a fiver to trigger a fourfold free bet.
 Coral has a good website with a simple, intuitive interface.
 The software is a little different from a lot of other bookmakers, but that is not a negative.
 High rollers will be pleased to hear that they take a reasonably big bet, unlike plenty of the other big names.
-We think is certainly worth trying them out and just at the moment they are one of our more preferred bookmakers.
+We think that it is certainly worth trying them out and they are one of our preferred bookmakers.

 Betfred offers Bet £10 Get £30 Free Bet

 Growing rapidly, Betfred are a good firm to join.
 They give you £30 when you bet just a tenner.
-There are a few conditions, like you need to bet on a selection that is evens or more odds.
-Also, ensure the promo code 30FREE is entered on the registration form, but that should already be showing there if you link through from FreeBets.xyz.
+There are a few conditions, like your first bet needs to be on a selection that is evens or more odds.
+Obviously you must be 18+ and a new customer.
+Do read their t&cs.
 Betfred is the company that bought The Tote (also known as Totesport) from the UK government in 2012.
 They are now the biggest independent bookmaker in the UK.
 Their website is well laid out and simple to use.

 Ladbrokes offers £50 Bonus to Newbies